hpe-dev-incubator/hpe-dev-portal/content/blog/why-open-source-is-more-than-software-the-example-of-the-linux-foundations-agstack-project.md

 ## Where does HPE fit in all this?

-As you can imagine, being able to deliver all this from edge-to-cloud requires lots of data computation.
+Being able to deliver all this from edge-to-cloud requires intensive data computation.
 Hewlett Packard is supporting this effort in a couple of ways.
-It has:
+As a founding company, HPE has:

-* Donated a lot of server hardware, memory, and cloud space
+* Donated server hardware, memory, and cloud space
 * Sponsored the project through HPE’s Tech for Good program, demonstrating that technology has the potential to drive real and positive change when harnessed effectively
 * Openly collaborated, offering technical guidance on how to more easily and scalably provide for data motion and monitoring

 Janice Zdankus, HPE Vice President of CTO Technology Strategy and Innovation for Social Impact, whose team is involved with the AgStack project, as well as supporting projects like CGIAR and [DigitalGreen](https://bigdata.cgiar.org/digital-intervention/video-enabled-extension/), points out that “bringing together industry, technology, academia and government partners to solve key societal challenges, global impact can be delivered and scaled.”
-Her colleague, Ted Dunning, HPE CTO for Data Fabric and a member of her team, agrees, adding that “a modern world should make it possible for us to be generous.”
+Her colleague, Ted Dunning, HPE CTO for Data Fabric, a member of her team and an elected member of the Board for AgStack, agrees, adding that “a modern world should make it possible for us to be generous.”

 ## A road to a better tomorrow – open to all